alielw/APS-NGS-day1-PM/README.md

         qsub HISAT2_60A.sh

-* Next, repeat this process to run HISAT2 again but now specifying --no-mixed.
+* Next, repeat this process to run HISAT2 again but now specifying `--no-mixed`.
 You need to create a new working directory and executable script.
 It is essential that you specify the new output folder and working directory to ensure files aren't overwritten.
 You need to replace `$USER` with your username.

         mkdir /fastdata/$USER/1.align/HISAT2/60A_nomixed
         cd /fastdata/$USER/1.align/HISAT2/60A_nomixed
         nano HISAT2_60A_nomixed.sh

+* Add this code to your script.

         #!/bin/bash
         #$ -l h_rt=00:15:00